ReverseThatApp/ReverseThatApp.github.io/_posts/2020-03-15-by-pass-in-app-purchase-iOS-modify-local-configuration.md

 [![unlocked content]({{ site.baseurl }}/images/wp-ios/in-app-purchase-unlocked-contents.png)]({{ site.baseurl }}/images/wp-ios/in-app-purchase-unlocked-contents.png){:target="_blank"} <br/>**AFTER: In-app purchase unlocked contents**<br/><br/>

 ## Disclaimer
 This post is for educational purposes only, please use it at your discretion and contact app's author if you find issues.
-For the demo purpose, I picked up and installed an app on app store which has In-app purchase feature, please allow me to redact the app name as PATCHABLE.
+We will inspect an app has In-app purchases feature, name PATCHABLE.
+The figures during the post just for demonstrations, might not relevant to PATCHABLE app.

 ## Prerequisites
 Below tools are used during this post: